Banner Image

 1. No lot shall be used for any purpose other than the burial of the human dead.

-2. The name and address of every lot owner shall be on record of the Office Administrator at the Cemetery.
+2. The name and address of every lot owner shall be on record of the Cemetery Manager at the Cemetery.
 Such records shall be sufficient warrant to the Cemetery in all matters pertaining to the ownership of a lot.
-In the event of a change of address, the Office Administrator at The Bridgeport Cemetery, Bridgeport, West Virginia, should be notified at once.
+In the event of a change of address, the Cemetery Manager at The Bridgeport Cemetery, Bridgeport, West Virginia, should be notified at once.

 4. No transfer or assignment of any lots or interest therein shall be valid without the prior written consent of the Cemetery, endorsed upon the conveyance and entered upon the Cemetery records.